dandavison/vscode-etc/README.md

-A VSCode extension for running child processes.
+A VSCode extension containing various unrelated things.

 This is not intended for distribution via the Extensions Marketplace.
-Instead, clone the repo, add your own child process commands, run `vsce package`, and install the `.vsix` file that is created.
+Instead, clone the repo, add commands, run `vsce package`, and install the `.vsix` file that is created.